Casimir free energy for massive fermions: a comparative study of various approaches: The Casimir Free Energy for a Massive Fermion Field

 The Casimir energy can be calculated using either of the following two expressions,

 The first expression is its fundamental definition.
 We use the second expression to obtain,

 Finally, we calculate the Casimir entropy and obtain,

-In Fig.~(\ref{fp60}), we show all of these Casimir thermodynamic quantities.
+In figure~(\ref{fp60}), we show all of these Casimir thermodynamic quantities.
 Note that all of these quantities are finite and go to zero at high temperatures.
 In analogy with the case of Casimir free energy, one can easily show that all of the Casimir thermodynamic quantities also go to zero as $m$ or $L$ increases.
+It is worth mentioning that the Casimir entropy in our model is negative for almost the entire range of $T$.
+Negative Casimir entropy has been reported earlier in Ref.~\cite{r45Bor.} for thin sheets, using the ZFA with the heat kernel method.
+In the fundamental approach used here, the Casimir entropy is $S_{\mbox{ Casimir}}(T,L)= S_{\mbox{ bounded}}(T,L)-S_{\mbox{ free}}(T,L)$.
+Hence the interpretation of $S_{\mbox{ Casimir}}(T,L)<0$ for almost the entire range of $T$ is simply that $S_{\mbox{ bounded}}(T,L)< S_{\mbox{ free}}(T,L)$ in that range, while both of them are positive here.